mgechev/blog.mgechev.com/_posts/2015-03-02-immutability-in-angularjs-immutablejs.markdown

 ---
-title: Boost the Performance of AngularJS Application Using Immutable Data
+title: Boost the Performance of an AngularJS Application Using Immutable Data
 author: minko_gechev
 layout: post
 categories: